qosdil/tt-fraudsters-suspender/README.md

 The `suspend` command demonstrates the fast batch update process to Amazon Cognito and PostgreSQL database simultaneously by leveraging Go's concurrency.

-This repo is the rewrite of the original version in which the code was part of the whole User service repository and it's not open source.
+This repo is the rewrite of the original version in which the code was part of the whole User service repository and it is not open source.

 > *Note: the original version run as a job worker in a EKS cluster against RDS/PostgreSQL and Cognito in a shared private subnet, it was able to process 1,000 users data in less than 1 minute.*